KamilWo/step8up-week8-node-express-blog/requirements/screen_recording.md

 ## 🛠️ Recommended Free Tools for Recording Your Script in Action

-Here are some free tools to record a demonstration of your Python README generator script.
+Here are some free tools to record a demonstration of your Blog Full-Stack application.
 These tools work across different operating systems and are simple to use.

 ---